topoftheblock/topoftheblock/README.md

  ## Project Ideas

-Agentic AI for Anomaly Detection in Documents: A multi-agent AI system that detects, explains, and helps resolve anomalies by combining classical ML with the reasoning power of Large Language Models.
+1. Agentic AI for Anomaly Detection in Documents: A multi-agent AI system that detects, explains, and helps resolve anomalies by combining classical ML with the reasoning power of Large Language Models.
 Instead of a single model, a swarm of specialized agents collaborates in real-time, mimicking a human operations team.

-Operating System for AI: AI agents would be less about managing hardware and more about managing intelligence as a service—orchestrating autonomous digital workers that perceive, reason, act, and learn.
+2. Operating System for AI: AI agents would be less about managing hardware and more about managing intelligence as a service—orchestrating autonomous digital workers that perceive, reason, act, and learn.
 Think of it as a meta-OS that abstracts away the complexity of agent lifecycles, memory, tools, and multi-agent coordination, much like a traditional OS abstracts the CPU, RAM, and disk.

-Predict Model Generated GDP with Transformers
+3. Predict Model Generated GDP with Transformers: TBC

-Something with recursive selfimprovimg agents
+4. Something with recursive selfimprovimg agents: TBC

-Recommender System for Stock investemetns
+5. Recommender System for Stock investemetns: TBC

+6. Website and infrastructure design to facilitate the interaction of ai agents